quintelabm/ppg-notification/README.md

-# ppg-notification
+# PPG Notification

-outputs an .ics file for students with the ppg rules
+Upon choosing the date and the level, the application outputs an .ics file for students including the alerts for Graduate program deadlines.